Superalgos/Superalgos/README.md

 ## For All Users: Demo

-Use the latest Chrome version to [access the Demo](https://demo.superalgos.org).
+Use the latest Chrome version to [access the Demo](https://demo.superalgos.org), sign up, log in and click on the CHARTS link in the Menu.

 ![Access-Demo](https://user-images.githubusercontent.com/13994516/58415158-dbe50f00-807d-11e9-812c-3b4de503bc34.gif)
 <br/><br/>